Mesfrum/Wellm/README.md

-# WebLLM Demo
+# Wellm

-The WebLLM Demo is a web application built using WebLLM, an open-source project that allows running large language models (LLMs) directly in the browser, leveraging WebGPU for hardware acceleration.
+Wellm is a web application built using WebLLM, an open-source project that allows running large language models (LLMs) directly in the browser, leveraging WebGPU for hardware acceleration.

+- [WebLLM](https://github.com/mlc-ai/web-llm) allows LLMs to run in-browser.
+- This provides user with data privacy.
+- To accelerate the performance of the Local LLM, WebGPU is used.
+- on The first Load the app will download the model, which will take considerable time.
+- Later reloads will not require any downloading and will work using the in-browser LLM.
+- Quantisized models can offer quicker download times.

 ## Features

+- **Offline Support**: After the first model download finishes the application can function without an internet connection. (if UI is run locally)
 - **Interactive Chat Interface**: Users can enter prompts and receive responses from the loaded LLM in real-time.
-- **Model Selection**: The application supports loading multiple LLM models, and users can switch between them with ease.
 - **Loading Progress**: A loading spinner and progress bar indicate when the model is being downloaded and initialized.
 - **Markdown Rendering**: Responses from the LLM are rendered as Markdown, allowing for formatted text, code blocks, and other formatting options.
 - **Syntax Highlighting**: Code blocks in the LLM's responses are syntax-highlighted for better readability.
 - **Clear Conversation**: Users can clear the conversation history with a single click.
 - **Keyboard Support**: Prompts can be submitted by pressing the "Enter" key, in addition to clicking the "Submit" button.
+- **Dark mode**: Dark Mode is available.

 ## Technologies Used